gamesbook/pyprototypr/docs/core_shapes.rst

       It has the following properties based on the defaults:

       - starts at lower-left corner of page defined by the margin
-      - has a default size of 2 in each of the x- and y-directions
+      - has a default grid interval of `1cm` in both the x- and y-direction
 ===== ======

 Example 2.